Dani12299/Hello-Universe/README.md

 # Hello-Universe
-This Repository is me stepping baby-step onto this new pathway!!
+This Repository is me taking baby-step onto this new pathway!!